wadevenz/T2A2_API/README.md

 email: The matching string value stored in database

-password: The matching string value stored in database
+password: The matching string value for this object stored in the database after it has been hashed using a hash method.

 ```
 {